jose-elias-alvarez/null-ls.nvim/README.md

 formatting by visually selecting part of the buffer and calling `vim.lsp.buf.range_formatting()`.

+On 0.8, you should use `vim.lsp.buf.format` (see the help file for usage instructions).

 ### How do I stop Neovim from asking me which server I want to use for formatting?

 See [this wiki page](https://github.com/jose-elias-alvarez/null-ls.nvim/wiki/Avoiding-LSP-formatting-conflicts).